2026/27 Season

 11. Cup Groups released – Friday mid August (Games played September -October).

-12. League divisions released – early October (Games played October onwards).
+12. League divisions released – early October (games played October onwards).

 Please note – all invoices are required to be settled within 14 days of receipt.